truongnmt/iroha/docs/source/guides/k8s-deployment.rst

  * Python 3.3+
  * boto3
  * Ansible 2.4+
+ * *ed25519-cli* utility for key generation.
+Statically linked binary (for x86_64 platform) can be found in deploy/ansible/playbooks/iroha-k8s/scripts directory.
+You may need to `compile it yourself <https://github.com/Warchant/ed25519-cli>`__.

 You do not need the items below if you already have a working Kubernetes (k8s) cluster.
 You can skip to `Generating Iroha configs`_ chapter.

  * Terraform 0.11.8+
  * AWS account for deploying a k8s cluster on EC2